Applying for Employment Insurance benefits

 How, where and when to apply

 To apply for EI benefits, you must submit an application for EI online.
-This can be done at home, at a public internet access site (public library for example) or at your Service Canada Centre.
+This can be done at home, at a public internet access site (public library for example), at a friend’s or at your Service Canada Centre.
 To access the application for EI Benefits go to Applying for Employment Insurance benefits online.

 If you are applying for any type of benefits, other than maternity or parental, be sure to apply as soon as you stop working even if you don’t have your Records of Employment.
 Delaying in filing your claim for benefits beyond 4 weeks after your last day of work may cause loss of benefits.